TRANSCRIPTS

 • Date of graduation (or anticipated date of graduation)

-• College Entrance Exam (ACT, SAT, etc) Scores—may be included on the transcript
+• College Entrance Exam (ACT, SAT, etc) scores—may be included on the transcript